unmonk/unmonk/README.md

 ##### 04/2022 - 08/2022

-- Lead the integrations department from a tightly coupled monolith to a event / domain driven architecture.
+- Led the integrations departments transition to an event-driven architecture, and rapidly prototyped solutions.
-- Implemented a forward chaining rule engine.
+- Implemented a forward chaining rule engine to streamline and optimize multiple disparate rulesets.
-- Worked closely with cross functional teams to maintain and extend legacy code.
-- Collaborated on a Tech Council to shape the company's technology strategy and roadmap.
+- Collaborated on a Tech Council of the most senior engineers to shape the company's technology strategy and roadmap.

 ![.NET](https://img.shields.io/badge/-.NET-000?&logo=.NET)
 ![PostgreSQL](https://img.shields.io/badge/-PostgreSQL-000?&logo=PostgreSQL)